Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

+The same holds if two or three local PDCs are switched off.
+Whenever one or more local PDCs are off and each station nevertheless registers two single-photon detections, all detected photons must originate from the source PDCs.
+In this case each source PDC emits exactly one signal–idler pair, and the origin of every detected photon is uniquely determined.
+As a consequence, no phase-dependent interference can occur.
+Interference effects arise only when all local PDCs are switched \textit{on}, because the path identities then render the origin of the detected photons indistinguishable and allow phase-dependent interference between emissions from the source and local PDCs.

-Note further that in the inequality for four partners the only interference term is $P(A',B', C', D')$, and its lowest value is zero, while all other terms have the same positive value, obviously $|g|^8$.
-Thus the doubly lifted CH inequality \eqref{ch4} is violated in the \textit{on-off} scenario.
-One can generate such statement also for $N$ observer scenarios which are generalizations of the one studied above.
+In the four-party inequality the only interference term is $P(A',B',C',D')$.
+Its minimal value is zero, whereas all other terms take the same positive value $|g|^8$.
+Consequently, the doubly lifted Clauser–Horne inequality \eqref{ch4} is violated in the \textit{on–off} scenario.
+The same reasoning can be generalized to configurations with an arbitrary number $N$ of observers.